ovh/docs/pages/cloud/storage/object_storage/s3_website/guide.en-gb.md

 > [!primary]
 > If you want to use a custom endpoint, you will have to provide your own domain name.
-> For more information about OVHCloud domain name offers, you can check [here|https://www.ovhcloud.com/fr/domains/]
+> For more information about OVHCloud domain name offers, you can check [here](https://www.ovhcloud.com/fr/domains/)
->

 > [!warning]
 > Make sure the region you are hosting your bucket in supports the storage class you choose.
-> You can check the list of supported storage classes by regions [here|https://help.ovhcloud.com/csm/fr-public-cloud-storage-s3-location?id=kb_article_view&sysparm_article=KB0047389]
+You can check the list of supported storage classes by regions [here](/pages/cloud/storage/object_storage/s3_location)
->

-> [!warning]
 > By default, OVHCloud S3 Object Storage website endpoints do not support HTTPS.
-> In order to enable HTTPS, you can use OVH Load Balancer to proxy your website.
+In order to enable HTTPS, you can use OVH Load Balancer to proxy your website.
 For more information, see the Go further section of this guide.
->

 ## Go further
 Enable HTTPS on a S3 static website using a custom fqdn on <tbd>